smarras79/smarras79.github.io/_pages/projects.md

 ---

 # Tropical cyclones
 Funded by the National Science Foundation, we are investigating, by high-performance computing and numerical means, the fluid flow dynamics that control the rapid intensification of tropical cyclones.
-The software at the foundation of this (computationally demanding) project is the Nonhydrostatic Unified Model of the Atmosphere ([NUMA](https://frankgiraldo.wixsite.com/mysite/numa)), born by the fingers of my long-time mentor Prof. Frank X. Giraldo at the Naval Postgraduate School, and co-developed by the PI and graduate student Yassine Tissaoui for many years.
+The software at the foundation of this (computationally demanding) project is the Nonhydrostatic Unified Model of the Atmosphere ([NUMA](https://frankgiraldo.wixsite.com/mysite/numa)), born from the fingers of my long-time mentor [Prof. Frank X. Giraldo](https://frankgiraldo.wixsite.com/mysite/) and James F. Kelly (Jim) at the [Naval Postgraduate School](https://www.nps.edu), and co-developed by the PI and graduate student Yassine Tissaoui for many years.
 ![Tc](../assets/images/cloud-NVIDIAIndex.png)

 # Improving cloud modeling on large computers